dbohdan/initool/README.md

 On Windows, it will receive the command-line arguments in the encoding for your system's language for non-Unicode programs (e.g., [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)), which limits what you can do with UTF-8-encoded files.

 ## Building and installation

+### Docker

+The simplest way to build this image is to run the default Dockerfile build command: `docker build -t initool:latest .` After build, if you want to use `initool` as a one-off, you can use the `docker run -it --user 1000:1000 -w "/tmp" -v "${PWD}:/tmp" --rm initool:latest` command.
+You can pass in any other initool parameters after that, as usual.
+Alternatively, if you want to use `initool` repeatedly from the command line, you can define an alias for it, like `alias initool='docker run -it --user 1000:1000 -w "/tmp" -v "${PWD}:/tmp"  --rm initool:latest'`; then you can run commands like `initool -v` as usual.

 ### FreeBSD, MacPorts port